For a Better Life

 Where Did The Lipedema Stages Originate?

 The first description of the Stages of lipedema appears in a German paper by Stößenreuther in 2001.
 In this paper, Stage 1 is classified as the early, “smooth” stage, Stage 2 as the visibility nodular stage, and Stage 3 as the lobular stage.
 In 2004, Schmeller also described similar stages of lipedema in 3 parts.
+Click here to see images of the early stages.

 However, in a 2016 paper in PRS Global Open, Lipedema experts Buck and Herbst described the 4th stage of lipedema for the first time.
 As Buck and Herbst describe it, a would-be 4th stage of lipedema would be classified by the existence of

 Another important consideration of the stage of lipedema is that the stage of lipedema does not equal the severity of the lipedema.
-To put it another way, the stage of lipedema does not account for the volume of affected extremities, the pain experienced by the individual, and do not consider the impairment of mobility or quality of life.
+To put it another way, the stage of lipedema does not account for the volume of affected extremities the pain experienced by the individual, and do not consider the impairment of mobility or quality of life.
 In summary, the stages of lipedema are descriptive of the appearance of lipedema and are somewhat descriptive of the progression tissue, but do not fully describe the severity of the lipedema disease.

 Do you have anorexia?
 Read about the link between lipedema and anorexia.